arjitsama/referral-program/README.md

 ## Data Engineer Project
 ------------------------------------------------------------------------------------------------------------------------
-This project contains an ETL pipeline for fraud detection using PySpark and pandas.
+This project contains an ETL pipeline for fraud detection using Python and pandas.

 ## 📁 Structure
 - `etl_pipeline.py`: Main ETL script